-One of the highlights of CLINT 2019 (Congreso Latinoamericano de la Industria de la Traducción) was the session of Natalia Quintás, our Human Resources Manager.
+One of the highlights of CLINT 2019 (Congreso Latinoamericano de la Industria de la Traducción) was the session with Natalia Quintás, our Chief People Officer.
 She led an in-depth session on how to manage high-performance teams in the competitive and challenging scenario of the localization industry.
 Natalia has 5 years’ experience at Terra Translations.
 She has worked as a vendor manager, permanent staff administrator and training and development manager.
 In addition, Natalia has a 15-year background in first-level global companies.
 Her bachelor’s degree in psychology and postgraduate courses are a supplement to her solid expertise.
 Because of this, she is a specialist in employment relationships, staff selection and team management, key aspects that shape the translation workflow.

 The digital era

 Natalia’s professional background was fundamental to the success of the presentation.
 On Sunday, September 15th, she took center stage in the packed conference room of CLINT 2019.
 Natalia began her lecture by defining the context of where the localization industry is set today: a digital era in which the internet is a featured part of the productive process.
 In this framework, companies can operate completely under a remote model without losing their high-performance profile, establishing new skills, leadership models and monitoring processes that Natalia knows very well.